ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Sprint 8 : Finish report and complete unit testing (03.05.21-07.05.21)
 ___

 The aim of this sprint was to finish the write up for our project report.
 Although our report, by this stage, was fairly thorough and well-documented, we still had a lot to write up, particularly on the system implementation, evaluation of design and conclusion.
 We agreed to allocate subsections to different team members so that the workload was distributed evenly.

-We also had to complete unit testing our code, which was something we were yet to complete.
+We also had to complete unit testing on our code, finalise the introduction demo video, implement multiplayer functionality for the memory game.

 ### Key points